syncfusion-content/wpf-docs/wpf/Chart(Classic)/Chart-Series.md

 Chart for WPF enables you to apply custom Data Templates to the Chart Series.
 By applying the custom data templates, the Chart Series Segments can be altered.
 The following code example illustrates how to create a sample data template to draw a Line Chart.

-> Note: Data templates cannot be customized for a single segment in a series.
+N> Data templates cannot be customized for a single segment in a series.
 As each series is drawn as a single segment, we cannot customize the individual segments.

 {% highlight xml %}